Argonne-National-Laboratory/Checkpointing.jl/README.md

 end
 ```

-where `adtool` is one of the interface AD tools (e.g. `ReverseDiffADTool()`) and scheme is a adjoint checkpointing scheme like for example revolve
+where `adtool` is one of the interface AD tools (e.g. `ReverseDiffADTool()`) and scheme is a adjoint checkpointing scheme like for example revolve.
 ```julia
 function store(x::Vector, c::Vector, t::Int64, s::Int64)
     c[1,s] = x[1]